gruntjs-updater/grunt-magikarp/README.md

 ![Magikarp](http://perrymitchell.net/wp-content/uploads/2014/11/magikarp_small.png)

 ## About
 Magikarp (besides being a Pokemon) is a grunt utility for incrementing package versions.
 It supports incrementing any column (build/minor/major), as well as maximum value limits on build and minor columns.
+You can also use Magikarp to replace versions within other files (aside from package.json), so you can keep your versions synchronised throughout your projects.

 Magikarp also supports git integration for convenience, and allows you to interact with tag versions in a remote repository.